Research

 Our research group is also involved in the NSF funded Coastal Carbon Research Coordination Network.
 Specifically, we are involved in the Methane Working Group, which aims to compile all methane flux data from coastal habitats (excluding mangroves) in the CONUS to parameterize and validate a set of nested process-based methane models.

 Additionally, we are part of a U.S. Department of Energy grant “High-frequency Data Integration for Landscape Model Calibration of Carbon Fluxes Across Diverse Tidal Marshes” focused on leveraging eddy covariance observations to improve landscape-scale models of carbon fluxes across tidal marshes.
-This grant brings together university and government researchers from across the U.S.
+This grant, led by Dr. Patty Oikawa brings together university and government researchers from across the U.S.

-FLUXNET-CH4 is an initiative coordinated through the Global Carbon Project in close partnership with AmeriFlux and EuroFlux, to compile a global database of eddy covariance CH4 flux measurements to answer regional and global questions related to the global CH4 cycle.
-Through this activity, we coordinated the collection, aggregation, standardization, and post-processing of global CH4 data from the flux tower community.
-FLUXNET-CH4 Version 1.0 includes data from 81 sites, representing freshwater, coastal, upland, natural, and managed ecosystems.
+Natural wetlands are the largest, yet most uncertain, natural source of CH\(_4\) to the atmosphere.
+Eddy covariance measurements of CH\(_4\) fluxes are important for constraining CH\(_4\) budgets, understanding the response of CH\(_4\) fluxes to environmental factors and climate, and creating validation datasets for the land-surface models used to infer global CH\(_4\) budgets.
+Unlike well-coordinated efforts for synthesizing carbon dioxide (CO\(_2\)) flux tower observations (e.g., FLUXNET), no such network and data synthesis effort existed previously for CH\(_4\).
+As part of an initiative coordinated through the Global Carbon Project in close partnership with AmeriFlux, EuroFlux, and FLUXNET, we compiled a global database of eddy covariance CH\(_4\) flux measurements to answer regional and global questions related to the global CH\(_4\) cycle.
+Through this activity, I coordinated the collection, aggregation, standardization, and post-processing of global methane data from the flux tower community.
+FLUXNET-CH4 Version 1.0 includes data from 79 sites, representing freshwater, coastal, upland, natural, and managed ecosystems.
+Version 1.0 of the database is publicly available.

 Collaborators: